LibRapid/librapid/README.md

 To use the library for C++ use, a modern C++ compiler will definitely be required.
 To use the library simply add the directory of this file to your extra include paths, and include the library using ```#include<librapid/librapid.hpp>```

+## Things to Note

+1. Parallel code -- If using LibRapid mulit-dimensional array with OpenMP, ensure that any parallel blocks define the necessary arrays as ```shared```, otherwise the application will ```segfault```, due to uninitialized arrays being used.

 ## Documentation

 Unfortunately, the documentation cannot currently be built by [ReadTheDocs](https://readthedocs.org/) due to a bug in the version of [Doxygen](https://www.doxygen.nl/index.html) they are using.
 It would seem that the systems will be getting an upgrade in the near future, hopefully moving to a newer version of Doxygen, though this is still not certain.